Origins would be more correct.

 Hammocks were the bedding of the Taino people Columbus encountered, and of the tribes Amerigo Vespucci met all along the northeast South American coast, where hammocks remain normal bedding to this day.
 These people were conceived, born, bred, wed, healed and buried in their hammocks.
 Pressed for gold, the friendly Taino instead gave Columbus their most elegant technology, hamacas.
 In 500 years of obliviousness to the gift, the colonizer culture still thinks $1000 slabs of petrochemical foam offer the ultimate in sleeping comfort, while hammocks (ignorantly complicated with tippy spreader bars to look more like European beds) are regarded as summertime lawn furniture for the indolent rich.

-Post-genocide, we can never know how many generations before Columbus’s encounter the people had risen above lumpen, filthy, critter-crawling beds in hammocks, all the ways how and to what geographic extent, but in the Caribbean they were hung from posts in their houses, not just to trees.
+Post-genocide, we can never know how many generations before Columbus’s encounter the people had risen into hammocks above lumpen, filthy, critter-crawling beds, all the ways how and to what geographic extent, but in the Caribbean they were hung from posts in their houses, not just to trees.
 Did they have stands?
 If three people from hammock-naive cultures conceived of this simple 4-pole design independently within little more than a decade, what could people who made hammocks their lifetime beds invent over centuries?

 At a stone complex estimated to have housed 200 people, the Puerco Pueblo ruins in eastern Arizona, abandoned over a century before Columbus, are petroglyphs of mysterious meaning.
 One guess is that we are seeing looms.
 I see ancient alien hammock stand technology transfer.